Skip to content

 • South Burnett Regional Council.

-The Draft Wide Bay Burnett Regional Plan 2022 supports jobs and the growing economy by identifying key industry growth areas and signalling investment opportunities for emerging industries such as renewable energy and the circular economy, while also supporting the continued growth of the region’s traditional industries including agriculture and manufacturing.
+The Wide Bay Burnett Regional Plan (2023) supports jobs and the growing economy by identifying key industry growth areas and signalling investment opportunities for emerging industries such as renewable energy and the circular economy, while also supporting the continued growth of the region’s traditional industries including agriculture and manufacturing.

-• The Draft Wide Bay Burnett Regional Plan 2022 seeks to ensure places with high biodiversity value and ecological processes are appropriately protected.
-This is done by mapping the regional biodiversity network for local governments to consider when preparing their planning schemes.
+• The Wide Bay Burnett Regional Plan (2023) seeks to ensure places with high biodiversity value and ecological processes are appropriately protected.
+This is done by mapping the regional biodiversity network for local governments to reflect in their planning schemes.
 The plan also nominates strategic environmental areas.
-In these areas certain development activities must demonstrate that they will not jeopardise ecological integrity or cause widespread irreversible impacts.
+In these areas certain development and other activities must demonstrate that they will not jeopardise ecological integrity by ensuring they do not cause widespread or irreversible impacts to the nominated environmental attributes.